Learn more about your role as a participant in this research study by reviewing the questions below.

 If you participate in each of the 3 assessments involved in this study, you will be paid a total of $200 per person ($400 per couple).
 Payment is in the form of a check.

-As long as you or your partner were an active member in the U.S. Army Reserve/ Guard at the time of consenting to the project, then you are still eligible to remain in the study.
+As long as you or your partner were an active member in the U.S. Army Reserve/Guard at the time of consenting to the project during Phase 1, then you are still eligible to remain in the study through Phase 2.

 Once enrolled in the study, your participation is valued and desired regardless of any possible relationship dissolution.

-In order for our research to be the most successful and for us to address our goals of understanding how reserve/guard soldiers and their partners impact each others’ physical and mental health, we do ask that participants complete all 3 assessments.
-We know this may seem like a lot, but the assessments are spread out over 2 years.
+In order for our research to be the most successful and for us to address our goals of understanding how reserve/guard soldiers and their partners impact each others’ physical and mental health, we do ask that participants complete all assessments.
+We know this may seem like a lot, but the assessments are spread out over year intervals.

 That’s okay.
 You do have the right to refuse to answer any question you choose.